Eye4web/Eye4webZfcUserPm/README.md

 Introduction
 ------------
-Eye4webZfcUserPm is a basic private message module which allows for sending of messages between users By default this module works with Doctrine ORM(through the DoctrineORM mapper).
+Eye4webZfcUserPm is a basic private message module which allows for sending of messages between users.

+By default this module works with Doctrine ORM(through the DoctrineORM mapper).
 It's very easy to add your own mapper, ZendDb for example.
 1. Create your custom mapper